Nights-Software/ns-docs/resources/naturalDisasters.md

 1. Weather script compatibility is found in 3 resources: qb-weathersync, cd_easytime (No longer supported) and vSyncR.
 We have made edits of these open source assets and offer you these for free.
 Claim them via our discord in a channel called #free-files!
 Click the button below this page to join the discord.

+## Permissions

+You have 3 options:

+1. Discord Admin System, supported by our Discord API: [Discord linked admin system](https://store.ea-rp.com/package/5054917) & [Discord API ](https://store.ea-rp.com/package/5035729)

+2. Ace Permissions: (Ace Permissions Documentation)[https://docs.ea-rp.com/resources/acePerms/]

+3. Set both to false in the config.lua and use no permissions.

+## Weather Compatibility

+*You need @Customer roles in our Discord to see the channel link below: Claim your purchase or create a ticket in our Discord!*

+In our Discord we provide free weather script edits [#free-files](https://discord.com/channels/989438923925229598/989479452209733662) which in most cases you require to prevent flickering lights on your screen.
+This is due to your current weather file overwriting the weather the disaster is trying to set.
+The same goes for blackouts.

 ## Exports

 1. We provide a configuration option for the following export (config.lua -> CustomSoundResource = "ResName" & s_functions.lua -> Server event = Accessible code):